-Comforter grips like the set shown below from Clara Clark, are usually made of plastic or rubber, and come in a set of four.
+Comforter grips like the set below, are usually made of plastic or rubber, and come in a set of four.

 2.)
 Comforter clips

-The second style that we’ll be looking at are comforter clips, like the set of four shown below from Bed N’ Basics.
+The second style that we’ll be looking at, are comforter clips like the set below from Bed N’ Basics.

 The case against safety pins

 Before we begin our comparison, let’s briefly discuss why safety pins are just not a good option for keeping a comforter in place when using a duvet cover.